LightBitsLabs/los-csi/docs/src/plugin_deployment/plugin_deployment_static_manifests.md

 ### Overview

-LightOS CSI plugin is packaged as a standard Kubernetes workload, using a StatefulSet and a DaemonSet.
+The LightOS CSI plugin is packaged as a standard Kubernetes workload, using a StatefulSet and a DaemonSet.
 Therefore, the deployment process is as simple as a regular Kubernetes workload deployment, using regular Kubernetes manifests.

 The following instructions demonstrate a simplified plugin deployment flow using the sample configuration and deployment specs from the Supplementary Package.
 For production usage, you can refer to the provided examples and develop your deployment flows to address your requirements.